mdn/browser-compat-data/compat-data-schema.md

 #### Browser identifiers

-The currently accepted browser identifiers are:
+The currently accepted browser identifiers should be declared in the following order:
 * `webview_android`, Webview, the former stock browser on Android,
 * `chrome`, Google Chrome (on desktops),
 * `chrome_android`, Google Chrome (on Android),